 Make new candles from your old ones: We all have those old bits of candles that are lopsided or have odd holes burned through one side.
 Rather than toss them in the trash, toss them in the crockpot instead.
 After they’ve melted, fish out the old wicks and gather your heatproof containers.
 Tie a wick on a pencil laid across the container’s rim and let the other end dangle into the empty container.
 Carefully ladle the melted wax into the container, being careful not to disturb the wick, and let cool.
 Voila, new candles!

 Make your own body lotion: Why pay for a bunch of nasty-sounding chemicals, when what you’re really trying to get is soft, supple skin?
-It’s so easy to make your own body moisturizer by melting 8 oz. cocoa butter in 2 oz. of distilled water in your slow cooker on low, then stirring in 2 oz. of beeswax, 4 oz. of sweet almond oil, and 2 oz. of coconut oil.
-(Materials can be found at your local health food store or online.)
+It’s so easy to make your own body moisturizer by melting 8 oz. cocoa butter in 2 oz. of distilled water in your slow cooker on low, then stirring in 1 oz. of beeswax, 4 oz. of sweet almond oil, and 2 oz. of coconut oil.
 Store in clean, lidded containers and store in a dark place.
 By the way, this makes a great gift, too!